AdarshRazor/Rust_Bucket/file-explorer-pro-ultra-max/content/Finance-Plan/project/PRD.md

 ### **Feature Set 1: Foundation & Historical Analysis (Phase 1)**

-*   **F1.1: Company Data Ingestion:**
+**F1.1: Company Data Ingestion:**
 *   Users can input a publicly traded company's ticker symbol (e.g., AAPL, GOOGL).
 *   The system fetches 5-10 years of historical financial data from sources like `yfinance` and SEC EDGAR filings.
 This includes income statements, balance sheets, and cash flow statements.

+    or

+*  Users can upload a CSV file containing historical financial data for a company.
+(The CSV should follow a predefined structure with columns for date, revenue, net income, EPS, etc.) [The more data, the better the analysis.]
+* This will help the system to analyze about the company history and inside out about the company and its financials.

-*   **F1.2: Company Profile Dashboard:**
+**F1.2: Company Profile Dashboard:**
 *   A dedicated page for the selected company displays a comprehensive profile.
 *   **Business Summary:** A clear, concise overview of what the company does, its primary products/services, and its business model.
 (This can be sourced from APIs like Finnhub or scraped).
 *   **Financial Performance Visualization:** Interactive charts (using `react-financial-charts`) displaying key metrics over time:
     *   Revenue, Net Income, and Gross Profit.
     *   Earnings Per Share (EPS).
     *   Key growth rates (Revenue Growth, Earnings Growth).
 *   **Investment History Analysis:** A section detailing historical investment performance, including dividend history, stock splits, and major capital expenditures.
 *   **Automated Health Summary:** A generated text summary that interprets the financial data, highlighting strengths (e.g., "consistent revenue growth over 5 years") and weaknesses (e.g., "declining profit margins since 2021").

 ### **Feature Set 2: Real-Time Analysis & Competitive Intelligence (Phase 2)**

-*   **F2.1: Real-Time Market Integration:**
+**F2.1: Real-Time Market Integration:**
 *   The platform will fetch and display real-time (or near real-time) stock prices and market data using APIs from Alpha Vantage or Finnhub.
 *   Real-time data will be visualized using TradingView Lightweight Charts.

-*   **F2.2: Predictive Valuation Engine (⭐ Core Focus):**
+**F2.2: Predictive Valuation Engine (⭐ Core Focus):**
 *   The system uses historical financial and market data to train a predictive model (e.g., ARIMA, Prophet, or a simple ML model).
 *   This model predicts the company's "intrinsic" or "expected" current value.
 *   The dashboard will clearly display:
     1.  **Actual Market Value:** The current stock price.
     2.  **Predicted Value:** The value forecast by the model.
     3.  **Prediction Error (%):** The percentage difference between actual and predicted values.
 This metric serves as an indicator of over/undervaluation according to the model.

-*   **F2.3: Market Ranking & Competitor Analysis:**
+**F2.3: Market Ranking & Competitor Analysis:**
 *   The system will identify key competitors within the same industry/sector.
 *   It will display a comparative table or chart ranking the company and its competitors based on:
     *   Market Capitalization.
     *   Key financial ratios (P/E, P/S).
     *   Our proprietary "Prediction Error" metric.

-*   **F2.4: Strategic Retrospective Insights:**
+**F2.4: Strategic Retrospective Insights:**
 *   Using the historical data and prediction model, the system will generate insights on past performance.
 *   Example insight: "The company's value deviated negatively from predictions in Q3 2022, coinciding with a 20% increase in R&D spending that did not immediately translate to revenue growth.
 A more staggered investment approach could have maintained shareholder confidence."
 This may involve using FinBERT to analyze news sentiment from that period.

 ### **Feature Set 3: Future Planning & Strategic Forecasting (Phase 3)**

-*   **F3.1: Future Plan Input:**
+**F3.1: Future Plan Input:**
 *   A user interface (e.g., a form or structured text input) where a user can input a company's stated future plans.
 *   Examples: "Launching a new product line in Asia," "Acquiring a smaller competitor," "Investing $5B in AI research over 3 years."

-*   **F3.2: Future Value Projection:**
+**F3.2: Future Value Projection:**
 *   The predictive model will be enhanced to incorporate these qualitative future plans as quantitative inputs (e.g., estimating potential revenue streams or costs from the plan).
 *   It will combine past performance (Phase 1), current market conditions (Phase 2), and future plans to project the company's value 1, 3, and 5 years into the future.

-*   **F3.3: Strategic Recommendation Report:**
+**F3.3: Strategic Recommendation Report:**
 *   The system will generate a downloadable/viewable report that includes:
     *   The future value projection with best-case, worst-case, and most-likely scenarios.
     *   Strategic recommendations based on the analysis.
 Example: "Given the market's positive sentiment towards AI, accelerating the $5B investment could lead to a 15% higher valuation in 3 years, but carries a risk of short-term cash flow strain.
 We recommend securing a line of credit before proceeding."
     *   A summary of supporting data and assumptions.

 ## 4. Technical Stack Summary
 *   **Frontend:** React, Next.js, react-financial-charts, TradingView Charts, Shadcn UI, Tailwind, Zustand